- What do charity fundraisers do?

-- Manage and update CRMs (customer relationship managers) with volunteer and donor information.
+- Manage and update CRM’s with volunteer and donor information.

 - Attend training, conferences and meetings in relation to effective fundraising techniques.

 A career in charity fundraising starts one of two ways.
-If you’re going in without any experience, you should expect to become a fundraiser in a volunteering capacity.
+If you are going in without any experience, you should expect to become a fundraiser in a volunteering capacity.
 You should think about taking leadership style projects, such as organising events and leading small groups of other volunteers.

-Alternatively, you could start in an administrative capacity at the headquarters of a charity.
-You assist the charity fundraisers out in the field by filtering emails, sending out fundraising materials such as charity pots for collecting donations and leaflets and helping at events within your headquarters.
+Alternatively, you will start in an administrative capacity at the headquarters of a charity.
+You will assist the charity fundraisers out in the field by filtering emails, sending out fundraising materials such as charity pots and leaflets and helping at events within your headquarters.

-Once you have built up experience and developed relationships with volunteers, you can progress to the role of charity fundraiser.
-This may be a role still within your headquarters but will more than likely see you taking on a geographical area.
-With large charities, this could be counties but with smaller charities, you could take ownership for fundraising across the whole country.
+Once you have built up experience and developed relationships with volunteers, you can progress to the role of a charity fundraiser.
+This may be a role still within your headquarters, but will more than likely see you taking on a geographical area.
+Within large charities, this may be down to counties, with smaller charities having you take ownership for fundraising across the whole country.

-Eventually, you may decide to focus your work on one aspect of charity work.
-You may decide to specialise in one type of fundraising such as legacy or corporate fundraising.
+Eventually, you may decide to narrow down your role which allows for a couple of options.
+You may decide to go into a specific type of fundraising such as legacy or corporate fundraising.
 Alternatively, you may want to go into a more managerial role, organising a team of fundraisers across a larger geographical area.

 The upper end of your career will see you taking on roles such as Head of Fundraising.
-In this role you will be responsible for overseeing every income stream going into a charity.
-You will have meetings with charity fundraisers working with you and discuss how they plan to meet their financial goals.
-The Head of Fundraising is the driving force of your charity’s fundraising with team morale falling to you.
+In this role, you will be responsible for overseeing every income stream going into a charity.
+You will hold one to ones with charity fundraisers and discuss how they plan to meet their financial goals.
+The Head of Fundraising is the driving force of your charities fundraising with team morale falling to you.

-Due to the flexible nature of this role, it is likely you will need to do a lot of travelling to attend high profile events.
-You represent your charity at these events and meet with high performing volunteers.
+Due to the flexible nature of this role, it is likely you will need to do a lot of travelling to attend high profile events, represent your charity and meet with high performing volunteers.
 You will be responsible for organising reward events and answering to the CEO of your charity, delivering presentations and growth proposals.

-As is to be expected, the salaries in the charity sector will be slightly lower than the private sector.
-Bonuses or performance related pay is not commonplace in the charity sector and is often discouraged.
+As is to be expected, salaries in the charity sector will be slightly lower than in the private sector.
+Bonuses or performance-related pay is not commonplace in the charity sector and is discouraged.
 However, with the right experience, salaries as a charity fundraiser can be as follows: